Microsoft cloud growth beats expectations

 The company’s fastest-growing segment was what it calls the “intelligent cloud,” which includes server products and its Azure cloud computing platform.
 The segment’s revenue was $11.4 billion, up 19% from a year ago.

+Synergy Research Group analyst John Dinsdale says Microsoft is still a long away behind Amazon but well ahead of the rest of the pack as a provider of cloud infrastructure services.
+Microsoft has been gradually gaining share in that market, rising from 6% in 2016 to 16% in the first quarter of this year, he said.

+But in the “commercial cloud” as defined by Microsoft, the company said Thursday that cloud business sales accounted for 30% of Microsoft’s $125.8 billion in total revenue over the past year, up from 24% the previous year.

-CEO Satya Nadella said Thursday “it was a record fiscal year for Microsoft, a result of our deep partnerships with leading companies in every industry.”
+Nadella said it was a record fiscal year as a result of “our deep partnerships with leading companies in every industry.”

-In its latest corporate deal, the company announced Wednesday that it’s partnering with AT&T to migrate some of AT&T’s “non-network infrastructure” onto Microsoft’s cloud platform.
+In its latest corporate deal, the company announced this week that it’s partnering with AT&T to migrate some of AT&T’s “non-network infrastructure” onto Microsoft’s cloud platform.
+Nadella described it Thursday as a “very significant deal” and the largest of its kind that the company has signed.

-Microsoft shares have climbed 34% since the beginning of the year, while the Standard & Poor’s 500 index has climbed 19%.
-In the final minutes of trading on Thursday, shares hit $135.83, an increase of 29% in the last 12 months.

-Parts of this story were generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
-Access a Zacks stock report on MSFT at https://www.zacks.com/ap/MSFT
+Nadella said this was also a “breakout year” for Microsoft Teams, the tech giant’s effort to build a platform for workplace chatting and collaboration to compete with upstart Slack.

+Microsoft last week revealed its Teams metrics for the first time, showing it has 13 million daily active users, which is more than the 10 million users that Slack reported earlier this year.
+Microsoft benefits from being able to bundle Teams as part of a software package that includes email and other products.
+That eliminates “the need for discrete apps” that can expose a company’s security, Nadella said.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.